 When Africans finally created a free new nation of Zimbabwe in 1980, Mugabe became first its prime minister and then its president.
 He gradually gathered all of the reins of power into his own hands.
 Nevertheless, for much of the country's first eighteen years, nearly all important political goods --- security, rule of law, economic opportunity, infrastructural provisions, education, health, and the empowerment of civil society - were delivered in reasonable abundance.
 Mugabe indeed provided very high levels of educational opportunity, good medical services, abundant state security, low rates of crime, and excellent roads and other arteries of commerce.
 Corruption existed, but was held in check.
 Economic growth was mostly strong, based on solid macroeconomic and microeconomic fundamentals, a well organized monetary and banking system, and a comparatively open trading system.
-Only freedom to campaign politically against
+Only freedom to campaign politically against Mugabe and the ruling Zimbabwe African National Union - Patriotic Front (ZANU-PF) was curtailed, with increasing severity.
+There was freedom of expression in daily life (unlike Burma), but Mugabe's regime either owned or controlled all radio, television, and press outlets.
+Thus accountability was limited, even though the judicial system remained independent.

-&lt;sup>11 See also Robert I. Rotberg, "Africa's Mess, Mugabe's Mayhem," Foreign Affairs (August 2000), XX; Rotberg, "Winning the Prize for African Repression: Zimbabwe," in Rotberg (ed.), Worst of the Worst: Dealing with Repressive and Rogue Nations (Washington, D. C., 2007), 166-192.
+&lt;sup>11 See also Robert I. Rotberg, "Africa's Mess, Mugabe's Mayhem," Foreign Affairs (August 2000), XX; Rotberg, "Winning the Prize for African Repression: Zimbabwe," in Rotberg (ed.), Worst of the Worst: Dealing with Repressive and Rogue Nations (Washington, D. C.: Brookings Institution Press, 2007), pp. 166-192.